 Teach kids about Hanukkah with these activities

 Hanukkah is a Jewish festival marking the rededication to Judaism and is celebrated with eight days of candles.
 It is also known as the Festival of Lights.
-In order to teach your kids about this glorious holiday on Tuesday, December 20, 2011, we have a few activities you can try!
+In order to teach your kids about this glorious holiday that begins in the evening of Tuesday, December 16 and ends in the evening of Wednesday, December 24, 2014 we have a few activities you can try!

 1. Divide a piece of paper into eight sections.
 In each section, paste a newspaper picture or word of something that tells about Hanukkah.

 2. In your newspaper, circle words and pictures of items people could use for their Hanukkah celebrations.

 3. Write a paragraph telling how your family’s holiday celebrations are like those of Hanukkah and how they are different.

 4. How are these important to the people who follow the Jewish religion: (a) menorah, (b) yarmulke, (c) synagogue, and (d) gifts for children?